The

-JoAnne Gay Dishman School of Nursing awarded $607,018 grant to support future nurse educators
+JoAnne Gay Dishman School of Nursing has been awarded a $607,018 grant from the

 “These grant dollars will be used to increase the number of nursing faculty throughout the region, state, and nation by removing one barrier to higher education-cost,” said Dr. Ruthie Robinson, director of Graduate Nursing Studies.
 “Eligible graduate nursing students can apply for loan repayment-up to 85% of their loans for their MSN.”